 Surgery commonly involves repairing any torn ligaments, and also tightening any ligaments around the shoulder that have loosened.
-Orthopaedic surgeon Dr James McLean performs shoulder surgery using arthroscopically (key-hole) wherever possible to promote faster healing times, and reduce risk of infection.
+Orthopaedic surgeon Dr James McLean performs shoulder surgery using arthroscopically (key-hole) wherever possible to promote faster healing times and reduce the risk of infection.

-Most arthroscopic surgeries shave a 95% patient satisfaction rate, with a complication rate of less than 1% across the board.
+Most arthroscopic surgeries have a 95% patient satisfaction rate, with a complication rate of less than 1% across the board.

 Treatment for shoulder instability